-3. Key Actions & Responses
+3 Key Actions & Responses

 3.1 The Council has already undertaken a significant amount of work to identify the barriers to bringing forward some of the key sites in the borough as discussed above.
 It will continue to be proactive in searching for additional opportunities to bring forward both existing and new sites.
+The Housing Implementation Strategy published alongside the SDWLP sets out key actions and interventions to help support the proposed housing delivery set out in the Plan and to proactively respond to any challenges to that delivery.
 The following are those identified areas where it is considered that regular reviews are undertaken to ensure that potential opportunities are identified, robustly assessed and delivered expediently: